-- PS6.1.1 The Concurrency Management System shall include standards and procedures to ensure that new residential development complies with the Level of Service (LOS) standards provided in the Interlocal Agreement between OCPS, the Municipalities, and the County, and the adopted Capital Improvements Element.
-The adopted LOS shall be used to determine the available capacity of Elementary, Middle and High Schools within the designated Concurrency Service Area (CSA) where the development is proposed.
-The adopted LOS must be achieved in all CSAs for each school type by end of the five-year period, except for backlogged CSAs that have been included in an adopted Long Term Concurrency Management System for Schools pursuant to CIE Policy CIE1.3.18.(Added 6/08, Ord.
-08-11; Amended 04/05, Ord.
-11-03) - PS6.1.2 The County shall utilize the OCPS calculation of school capacity, which is annually determined by OCPS using the Adjusted Florida Inventory of School Houses (FISH) Capacity for each school and Concurrency Service Area (CSA) within the school district.
-Consistent with the Interlocal Agreement, Adjusted FISH Capacity shall be defined as the number of students who can be served in a permanent public school facility as provided in FISH adjusted to account for the design capacity of Modular or In-Slot Classrooms on the campuses designed as Modular or In-Slot schools, but not to exceed Core Capacity.
+The Concurrency Management System shall include standards and procedures to ensure that new residential development complies with the Level of Service (LOS) standards provided in the Interlocal Agreement between Orange County Public Schools (OCPS), the Municipalities, and the County, and the adopted Capital Improvements Element (CIE).
+The adopted LOS shall be used to determine the available capacity of Elementary, Middle, and High Schools within the designated Concurrency Service Area (CSA) where the development is proposed.
+The adopted LOS must be achieved in all CSAs for each school type by end of the five-year period, except for backlogged CSAs that have been included in an adopted Long Term Concurrency Management System for Schools pursuant to CIE Policy CIE1.3.18.
 (Added 6/08, Ord.
-08-11) - PS6.1.3 The LOS standards, except for backlogged facilities as provided in Capital Improvements Element (CIE) Policy CIE1.3.18, to implement school concurrency shall be calculated as a percentage of the Adjusted FISH Capacity as follows: (Added 6/08, Ord.
-08-11)
+08-11; amended 04/05, Ord.
+11-03)